SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.0.5.md

 > [!NOTE]
 > The *SetPropertyValue* method will only perform the above-mentioned check when the “check sets” option is enabled.
 >
-> - Before launching a script in Cube, select the “After executing a SET command, check if the read parameter or property has been set to the new value” check box in the script execution window.
+> - Before launching a script in Cube, select the “After executing a SET command, check if the read parameter or property has been set to the new value” checkbox in the script execution window.
 > - When launching a script using *ExecuteScriptMessage*, make sure to activate the CHECKSETS option (“CHECKSETS:TRUE”).
 >
 > With this option enabled, the *SetPropertyValue* method will take slightly longer to execute.
 When a large number of properties need to be updated which do not need to be retrieved immediately, you can disable this option in order to increase performance.